|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 Animal testing refers to the use of animals in experiments.
 It is estimated that over 150 million vertebrate animals, including mice, rats, birds, fish, rabbits, guinea pigs, farm animals, dogs, cats and non-human primates, are used annually worldwide.
+All vertebrates are sentient as are some invertebrates.
 See also statistics compiled by country.
 Animals are either killed during experiments or subsequently euthanized.
 The majority of laboratory animals are "purpose bred".
 A smaller number are wild caught or supplied by class B dealers, who obtain them from auctions, news paper ads and some animal shelters (pound seizure).
 Animal testing is conducted by universities, government agencies, the military, corporations and contract research organizations (CRO)s, which contract test for industry.

 Medicine, drugs, vaccines & animal testing